RuanCosta-Jitterbit/webappsnap/README.md

 - `skip`: `true` or `false`.
 (Optional) Set to `true` to skip this operation.

 - `name`: String.
 (Optional) A name for this operation.
 Included in the image path or filename.
-Can contain slashes and works the same way as `pages.name`.
+Can contain or end with slashes and works the same way as `pages.name`.

 - `viewport`: A viewport for this operation.
 Each operation can have its own viewport, which overrides the page's or default viewport for the scope of the operation.
 Same as `pages.viewport`.